muratk5n/thirdwave/en/README.md

 ---

-Cert as in 'digital certification'?
+Cert as in 'digital certification' from the vendor?
 Hilarious.

 \#iot @internetofshit